Last Updated: Nov 16, 2020

 *Please note that our protocols may change in response to public health developments related to COVID-19

-According to the regulations announced on Sept 18, 2020, our school and holiday celebrations fall well within the allowed capacity for both indoor and outdoor community gatherings.
-Our teachers will be trained in how to reduce surface- and community-transmission, and will be wearing personal protective equipment while on-site.
-We therefore ask that all students keep their masks on the entire time they are indoors.
+On Nov 13, Eileen de Villa, the Chief Medical Officer for the City of Toronto issued a special Order, supplementing the Regulations legislated by the Province of Ontario at the onset of the pandemic.
+According to these, our shule falls well within the allowed capacity for both indoor and outdoor community gatherings.
+Our teachers have been trained on how to reduce surface- and community-transmission, and wear personal protective equipment while on-site and all students keep their masks on the entire time they are indoors.

 Changes to Class Structure